The Standard for Embedded Accelerated 3D Graphics

 OpenGL ES 1.1 and OpenGL ES 1.1 Extension Pack

 For fixed function hardware: OpenGL ES 1.1 is defined relative to the OpenGL 1.5 specification and emphasizes hardware acceleration of the API, but is fully backwards compatible with 1.0.
 It provides enhanced functionality, improved image quality and optimizations to increase performance while reducing memory bandwidth usage to save power.
 The OpenGL ES 1.1 Extension Pack is a collection of optional extensions added to OpenGL ES 1.1 that reduced variability and bring significant improvements in image quality and performance.
 Learn More...

-The OpenGL ES 1.1 specification and extension pack, header files, and optional extension specifications are available in the OpenGL ES API Registry.
+- OpenGL ES 1.1 specification and extension pack, header files, and optional extension specifications

-The OpenGL ES 1.1 and EGL Online Manual Pages are also available.
+- OpenGL ES 1.1 and EGL Online Manual Pages

 OpenGL ES 1.1 Extension Pack at a glance